 The Corps of Engineers needs to reinforce and strengthen the Herbert Hoover Dike to ensure safety of South Florida residents in the vicinity of the dike.
 This critical reparation will also temporarily hold water in times of excessive rains and discharge it more slowly than last summer’s emergency discharges, which damaged estuaries and stirred up pollution.

 Funding system-wide projects critical to reaching restoration goals and reducing discharges into estuaries

 The bottom line is that restoration of the Everglades and the Okeechobee Watershed -- and controlling excessive discharges into our rivers and bays -- is a complex and expensive challenge.
 It involves projects all around the lake and along both rivers, east and west, as well as the southward flow projects.

-I am working every day to make this case to the federal government including the U.S. Army Corps of Engineers, House and Senate Appropriations Leaders and the White House.
+Congressman Rooney is working every day to make this case to the federal government including the U.S. Army Corps of Engineers, House and Senate Appropriations Leaders and the White House.
 The federal government needs to fund what they have committed to fund in these authorization laws and I am narrowly focused on the federal roles and the existing plans for executing key restoration projects called for through CERP.